bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/join-audio.png?raw=true "Join Audio")

 At this point you have a full BigBlueButton server ready to use.
-But, While this basic setup is good for testing and development, you'll really want to configure the server with a fully qualified domain name (FQDN) and a SSL certificate for better security.
+While this basic setup is good for testing and development, you'll really want to configure the server with a fully qualified domain name (FQDN) and a SSL certificate for better security.
+If you have users who may be behind a firewall, you may also want to setup a separate TURN server to help them connect to your BigBlueButton server.

 The sections below show how to do this using `bbb-install.sh` and a few additional parameters.